projectcontour/contour/site/content/resources/security-threat-model.md

+---
-# Contour Threat Model, Security Posture and vulnerability process
+title: Contour Threat Model and Security Posture
+layout: page
+---

 Contour is an ingress controller that works as an Envoy control plane, configuring the Envoy data plane, which actually carries traffic from outside to inside the cluster.